igmhub/cup1d/README.md

 You can also play with the LaCE emulator with the notebooks in `notebooks/emulator`

 Finally, you can run your own analysis on mock data following the notebooks in `notebooks/likelihood`

+### Forecasting script

+You can run the script under scripts/forecast.py to forecast the constraints on linear power parameters for a given P1D covariance.

+It marginalizes over 8 nuisance parameters, so it might take a while to run!